A guide to how it works, your rights and responsibilities

 It is difficult to change the conditions of the lease after you buy, so make sure that the services provided for and the obligations imposed in the lease are those that you want or can accept.

 The lease sets out the contractual obligations of the two parties: what the leaseholder has contracted to do, and what the landlord is bound to do.
-The leaseholder’s obligations will include payment of the ground rent (if any) and contribution to the costs of maintaining and managing the building.
+The leaseholder’s obligations will include payment of the ground rent (if any) and contribution to the costs of maintaining, insuring and managing the building.
 The lease will probably also place certain conditions on the use and occupation of the flat.
-The landlord will usually be required to manage and maintain the structure, exterior and common areas of the property, to collect service charges from all the leaseholders and keep the accounts.
+The landlord will usually be required to manage and maintain the structure, exterior and common areas of the property, to collect service charges from all the leaseholders, insure the building and keep the accounts.

 Leaseholders are not necessarily entirely free to do whatever they want in or with the flat – the lease comes with conditions, to protect the rights of everyone with an interest in the building.
 For example, retirement schemes will usually have restrictions on the age of those who can live there.